aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLS in Android via Java or Online App" h2="Export POTM file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Template Master (POTM) file format is a Microsoft Office file format used to store templates for Microsoft Office applications.
+It is a binary file format that is not supported by many applications.
+Therefore, it is necessary to convert POTM files to a more widely supported format, such as XLS.

+<h2>How Aspose.Total helps for potm to xls conversion</h2>

-You can easily convert POTM file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to XLS in their Android applications.
+The process involves two steps.
+First, you can export the POTM file to HTML by using Aspose.Slides for Android via Java.
+Secondly, you can convert the HTML to XLS by using Aspose.Cells for Android via Java.
+This two-step process is simple and efficient, and it ensures that the converted XLS file is of high quality.
+Furthermore, Aspose.Total for Android via Java is a reliable and secure solution, so you can be sure that your data is safe.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}